DaVinci Resolve Workstation FAQ

 Q: Do I need to use a Quadro card or is GeForce OK?

 A: Either type of card should work great in Resolve, but for most users a GeForce card is the better option.
 They are much more affordable and are able to match the performance of a Quadro card at fraction of the cost.
 However, there are two main benefits to using a Quadro video card - they support 10-bit displays and we have found them to be a bit more reliable long-term.
 For most users these two factors are not enough to warrant the much higher cost since 10-bit can be covered via the use of a Blackmagic Decklink card.
 However, if you do wish to use a Quadro card simply contact us and we can add it to your configuration.

 Q: Do your systems support 10-bit HDMI or SDI displays?

 Q: How much system RAM do I need?

 A: The exact amount of RAM you need is going to depend on the resolution, length, and complexity of your project, but Resolve in general is fairly light on RAM requirements.
 As a general rule of thumb, 32GB should be adequate for most users but if you also use Premiere Pro or After Effects we recommend having more RAM.
-A good starting point in this case is 64GB for 4K footage, 128GB for 6K footage, and 256GB (or more) if you work with 8K footage.
-Note that our "Free Edition Optimized" system currently only allows for a maximum of 64GB of RAM so if you work with 6K or higher footage we recommend using our Standard or R3D workstations.
+A good starting point in this case is 64GB for 4K footage and 128GB for 6K/8K footage.
+Note that our "Free Edition Optimized" system currently only allows for a maximum of 64GB of RAM so if you work with 6K or higher footage we recommend using our "Studio Edition Optimized" workstations.

 Q: Should I use an SSD for my project files?

 A: Yes!
 SSDs are much faster than traditional hard drives and in many cases can be noticeably faster than the older style drives.
 In fact, at higher resolutions or when working with RAW footage, even an SSD may not fast enough so we recommend using the newer NVMe style drive which are around five times faster than a standard SSD.